 Remember, prenatal vitamins are a complement to a healthy diet — not a substitute for good nutrition

-In addition, your health care provider might suggest higher doses of certain nutrients depending on the circumstances.
-For example, if you’ve given birth to a baby who has a neural tube defect, your health care provider might recommend a separate supplement containing a higher dose of folic acid — such as 4 milligrams (4,000 micrograms) — before and during any subsequent pregnancies.
+Also, your health care provider might suggest higher doses of certain nutrients depending on the circumstances.
+For example, if you’ve given birth to a baby who has a neural tube defect, your health care provider might recommend a separate supplement containing a higher dose of folic acids — such as 4 milligrams (4,000 micrograms) — before and during any subsequent pregnancies.